 Adjusting Yamaha Styles

 The internal preset styles in the PSR and Tyros keyboards may be just what you want, or perhaps not.
-You can adjust those styles although you will have to save the adjusted styles somewhere where you can save files (either in the limited USER area, on a FLOPPY in the PSR-2000/2100 and Tyros, on a CARD or USB in the PSR-3000, on a USB on subsequent keyboards or a HD on Tyros2/3 keyboards).
+You can adjust those styles although you will have to save the adjusted styles either in the limited USER area, on a FLOPPY in the PSR-2000/2100 and Tyros, on a CARD or USB in the PSR-3000, on a USB on subsequent keyboards or a hard drive (HD) on later Tyros models.

 Before you fine tune any style, however, you may want to make sure the overall sound of your keyboard is set the way you like it for the room you normally play in.
 You do this adjustment by changing the Graphics Equalizer (EQ).
 We'll first take a look at adjusting your EQ and then look to modifying individual styles to sound the way you want.

-- Adjusting the Master EQ - The Graphics Equalizer (EQ), one of the tabs in the Mixing Console, is perhaps the most important setting in impacting the overall sound of your keyboard.
+- Adjusting the Master EQ - The Graphics Equalizer, one of the tabs in the Mixing Console, is perhaps the most important setting for impacting the overall sound of your keyboard.
 The Master EQ sets the overall volume, and tonal quality, of the output of your keyboard.
-Gary Diamond, who performs regularly with his PSR, has used the PSR2000, and now the PSR3000, for hundreds of gigs.
+Gary Diamond, who performs regularly with his PSR, has used the PSR-2000 and the PSR-3000 for hundreds of gigs.
 Gary provides a brief discussion of the preset Master EQ types available in the keyboard and how you can create your own Master EQ settings.
-You may want to set your Master EQ first before you start adjusting individual elements of a style.
+You will want to set your Master EQ before you start adjusting individual elements of a style.

 - Balance Control - How do you balance the sound between backup and solo instruments?
 This is a basic skill that needs to be mastered.
-This lesson shows you how to balance the sound between your right-hand voices (RIGHT1 and RIGHT2 -- or MAIN and LAYER) and the LEFT voice, the accompaniment, the multipad and the microphone.
+This lesson shows you how to balance the sound between your right-hand voices, the left-hand voice, the accompaniment, the multipad and the microphone.

 - Accompaniment Voices - In tuning styles, you will want to try out different voices for the various accompaniment tracks.
-Dick Roberts has discovered a feature in the his keyboard that let's him try out different instruments as he is playing a tune and he tells us all about it in this article.
+Dick Roberts has discovered a feature in the Yamaha keyboards that allows him to try out different instruments as he is playing a tune.
+He explains how in this article.

 While your Yamaha keyboard comes with many preset styles (or bands, if you like), you may, eventually, want to adjust these styles.
 Or you may be interested in adding new styles from external sources, which may need to be tuned a bit to work well with your keyboard.
-The remaining lessons in this section will teach how to do this.
-The general content of each lesson is described below:
+The remaining lessons teach how to do this.
+The general content of each is described below: